 skip to content →

 Fetch your live robots.txt or paste it.
-We flag the 9 common mistakes that quietly deindex pages — wildcard disallows, conflicting rules, missing sitemaps, ignored crawl-delays.
+We flag the 9 common mistakes that quietly deindex pages: wildcard disallows, conflicting rules, missing sitemaps, and ignored crawl-delays.

 We'll fetch /robots.txt from that origin.